 Your ignition interlock device allows you to operate your car only if your blood alcohol content (BAC) is below 0.025%.
 Depending on your case, failing even one time could cause your probation and restricted license to be revoked.

-Note you are always entitled to a DMV hearing to contest the extension of an interlock restriction.
+Note that you are always entitled to a DMV hearing to contest the extension of an interlock restriction.

 Tampering comprises: